 Today we have heard the Lord in Scripture.
 Through the eyes of faith we see the Lord under the sign of bread and wine in the Eucharist.
 Through this hearing and seeing we too come to deeper faith.
 And as we hear in the final words of Mass today, "Go in Peace."
 We need to let that faith blossom into being peace-filled and forgiving people.
 Alleluia!
 Christ is risen!
 No doubt about it!

 Published with the permission of Rev. Msgr.
-Kevin T. Hart St. Peter's on Capitol Hill, DC
+Kevin T. Hart St. Andrew Apostle Catholic Church, Silver Spring, Maryland

 Website Technology ©2007 American Author.
 A division of Cevado Technologies.
 All rights reserved.
 Privacy Policy